guerwan/TransitionsBackport/README.md

 TransitionsBackport
 ===================

 Android library for using the [Transitions API released with Android KitKat][1] on older versions of Android.
-At the moment it is compatible with Android 4.0 (API 14) and above.
+At the moment, it is compatible with Android 4.0 (API 14) and above.

 Usage